slok/sloth-common-sli-plugins/plugins/noop/README.md

 # Noop

-A plugin that always returns a queyr that will return 0. the aim of this plugin is to use as a placeholder and example to create other plugins.
+A plugin that always returns a query that will return 0. the aim of this plugin is to use as a placeholder and example to create other plugins.

 ## Options